bpst-apps/django-apps/README.md

 ```

 This will create a new directory called "myapp" with the basic files and directories needed for a Django app.

+In Django, an "app" is a self-contained module that contains all the code and resources for a specific feature or functionality.
+A Django project can contain multiple apps, and each app can be used in multiple projects.

+Some examples of common apps in a Django project are:

+* A blog app that allows users to create and publish blog posts.
+* A forum app that allows users to participate in online discussions.
+* A shopping cart app that allows users to purchase products online.